Danbury Museum and Historical Society: History

 The Danbury Museum and Historical Society was formed in 1947 as the result of a merger between the Scott Fanton Museum and the Danbury Historical and Arts Center.
 During the late 19th and 20th centuries, John Fanton, a Danbury industrialist and prominent citizen, and his second wife, Laura Scott, traveled extensively through Europe, Asia, and the Americas and collected artifacts from each country they visited.
 In 1921, after their deaths, a museum was opened in the Fanton home on Deer Hill Avenue for the purpose of exhibiting these collections.

 Twenty years later, in 1941, it was announced that a gas station was to be built on the site of the Rider home, which was built in 1785 and by that time had fallen into disrepair.
 A group of concerned Danbury citizens, which included the local chapter of the Daughters of the American Revolution, raised the money to purchase the homestead and founded the Danbury Historical Society and Arts Center.
 The purpose of the organization, for which the Rider house functioned as a meeting place, was to foster appreciation in art, science, history, music, and other public activities.

 In 1947 a proposal was made that the Scott-Fanton Museum and the Danbury Historical Society and Arts Center merge.
 The collections of the Scott-Fanton Museum were moved to the Main Street site, and the Danbury Museum and Historical Society was born.
-During the 1950s and 1960s, the museum acquired the John Dodd Hat Shop, the Charles Ives House and erected Huntington Hall where many of its exhibits have been displayed.
+During the 1950s and 1960s, the museum acquired the John Dodd Hat Shop and the Charles Ives House, and erected Huntington Hall where many of its exhibits have been displayed.
 The most recent acquisition is the Marian Anderson Studio, which was officially restored and opened by the museum in 2004.